 If you and your partner are planning to get pregnant, monitoring your morning basal body temperature is recommended as one of the early signs of pregnancy.
 You will notice that your temperature will remain elevated even after the 16th day of your menstrual cycle.
 Elevated level of morning basal body temperature is the first physiological sign of pregnancy.

 Tips for Early Pregnancy

-If you suspect that you are pregnant consult your health care provider Brooklyn, NYC.
+If you suspect that you are pregnant consult your health care provider of Brooklyn Abortion.
 Start taking vitamins and minerals such as folic acid as they are necessary for your baby to grow.
 Consult your health care provider for any medication that you may take.
 Maybe they are not safe to be used during pregnancy as most of the medications available for treating various chronic medical conditions are harmful to the baby.
 Your doctor will require for you to switch or even quit the medication that you might be taking.